uoy-cs-eng2/mdbook-practicals/src/practicals/container-orchestration/03-compose.md

 It's time to see if this containerised version also passes our end-to-end tests.

 Since we have not changed our end-to-end tests, we will have to clean the cached tests results first by running the `clean` Gradle task.

 Once that is done, run the `test` Gradle task: since your container is exposed from the same URL as before (`http://localhost:8080`), the test should pass without requiring any changes.

+If at some point you need to re-run the tests from a clean database and Kafka cluster, you can follow these steps:

+1. Use the "Down" button to destroy the containers.
+1. Go to the "Volumes" section in the "Services" drawer (or in Docker Desktop) and delete all volumes.
+1. Run your Compose file again and wait for all services to start.
+1. Re-run your tests by running the `clean` and `test` Gradle tasks in the `e2e-tests` project.

+## End of the practical

 Congratulations, you have now containerised your Micronaut microservice!